payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-program-after-bootstrap.md

 }
 ```

-## Deploying an Application to Multiple Bootstrapped Instances Programmatically
+### Deploying an Application to Multiple Bootstrapped Instances
-As noted to in the [previous section](#422-deploying-an-application-programmatically-to-a-bootstrapped-instance), you can use the `run` method to run the `deploy` asadmin command on one or more clustered instances.
+You can use the `run` method to run the `deploy` asadmin command on multiple clustered instances.
 There are two _run_ methods available for running asadmin commands: one which runs an asadmin command on a subset of instances in a cluster, and another than runs an asadmin command on all instances in a cluster.
-More detail on these can be found in the [Running Asadmin Commands on Bootstrapped Instances](#10-running-asadmin-commands-on-bootstrapped-instances) section.
+More detail on these can be found in the [Running Asadmin Commands on Bootstrapped Instances](../asadmin.md) section.

 As an example of deploying an application to all instances in a cluster: